shiVangi771/Random-Joke-Generator/README.md

 # Random-Joke-Generator
-This is a random joke generator creator using basic html , css and with the help of API
+This is a random joke generator created using basic html , css and with the help of API